 In July of 2016, after some administrative changes, I was named the Interim Superintendent of Grape Creek ISD.
-I was officially named the Superintendent of Schools on August 1, 2016 and am currently beginning my second year as the Superintendent of Schools.
+I was officially named the Superintendent of Schools on August 1, 2016 and am currently beginning my fourth year as the Superintendent of Schools.

 Even though I desperately miss interacting and seeing my “school babies” every day, I love my new role as the Superintendent of Schools.
 I strive each day to make a difference in my student’s lives, as well my staff's lives, and have utilized much of what I am learning in my classes to become a better and stronger leader each day.
 I am not afraid of challenges or change, and thrive while taking on tasks or jobs that may be difficult for others.
 I love the concept of working with a team and am very good at developing, creating, and collaborating with others.
 I do not expect my staff to do anything that I wouldn’t do, but hold them to a very high standard, ensuring that they are accountable with their duties and my expectations of them concerning their role and duties professionally.
 My vision for working with any team or school district is to build a unified group or team in every role so we can work together for the good of all stakeholders in solving problems and making a difference in the present as well as the future.
 The staff at Grape Creek ISD is amazing, talented, passionate, and caring.
 They are “overachievers” as I lovingly call them, and do a phenomenal job each day!
 I could not be more proud to have the opportunity to work alongside each and every one of them no matter the role they play within the district.